 External network security with remote access to secure, cloud-based tools and VPNs should be staples in a business’s work from home security strategy.
 Also, employees should be instructed on vigilance and precautionary measures when using public networks, such as coffee shops or co-workspaces.
 The ability to isolate a hacker’s breach to a single device allows your business to respond quicker to the threat!
 Another action step you can take to improve data security, especially if your employees are required to travel, is mobile device protection.
 This, again, can be done either by the provision of the device or by crafting a mobile device management solution that can take control of any lost or stolen devices.

 While this information seems straightforward, it can be challenging to implement and maintain for businesses.
 Bringing on a team of technology experts whose sole focus is to provide exceptional managed IT services, 24/7/365 support and innovative thought leadership can remove the stress and worry from your digital security implementation.
 Many of our clients enjoy the luxury of being able to focus on the success and growth of their businesses, knowing that we are standing behind them as their partner against cyberthreats.
-If you’re interested in learning how your current cybersecurity measures stack up, potential vulnerabilities and ways you can effectively implement advanced technology solutions that won’t break your budget, give us a call or contact us for a free assessment today!
+If you’re interested in learning how your current cybersecurity measures stack up, potential vulnerabilities and ways you can effectively implement advanced technology solutions that won’t break your budget, contact us for a free assessment today!